mukul2934/CSCI-2963/Labs/Lab 1/lab1.md

 ## g.
 Reflection

-I am interested in doing project in web development or iOS.
+I am interested in doing a project in web development, iOS, or both.
 I have experience in both.
-I am considering looking in to WebRTC to see if there is anything cool that I can make.
+I am considering looking into WebRTC to see if there is anything cool that I can make.